kobz2414/reviews-widget/README.md

 ## Deployment with Docker
 To deploy the reviews widget program using Docker, follow these steps:

-1. Install Docker on your system: Docker Installation Guide.
+1. Install Docker on your system: `https://docs.docker.com/engine/install/`

 2. Build the Docker image: